G. W. Bridge: Rejoining S.H.I.E.L.D.

-G. W. Bridge returned to S.H.I.E.L.D. action at the request of Jasper Sitwell, looking drastically different physically.
+G. W. Bridge returns to S.H.I.E.L.D. at the request of Jasper Sitwell, looking drastically different physically.
 He also has converted to Islam.
 He is contracted to take down Frank Castle, the Punisher.
-However, G. W. was unsuccessful in apprehending him, despite cornering him in close quarters.
-In light of these events, Bridge resigned from active S.H.I.E.L.D. status because he believed that he will never have the freedom under S.H.I.E.L.D. command to use the necessary force to take Frank Castle into custody.
-He was immediately re-hired by Sitwell as an independent contractor, feeling this move would give him the proper freedom.

-Recently, Bridge has been seen recruiting Silver Sable and Domino for a task force against Castle.
+After failing to capture the Punisher, Bridge resigns from active S.H.I.E.L.D. status and is hired by Sitwell as an independent contractor.

 The recently resurrected Death Adder and Basilisk hold Bridge's family hostage to make him tell them where they can find the Punisher.
-Bridge is then shot in the head by a resurrected Microchip and killed.
-The goal was for Microchip to receive his own son back from the dead; Frank Castle would receive his family.
-This seemingly works as their coffins open and what is inside comes out.
-Frank has the animated bodies destroyed with Firebrand's fire, claiming that these were not actually the loved ones in question.
+Bridge is then shot and killed by Microchip.

-In the pages of the "Ravencroft" miniseries, G. W. Bridge turns up alive and is seen as a member of J.A.N.U.S.
+In the series Ravencroft, G. W. Bridge appears alive as a member of J.A.N.U.S.

 Powers and abilities

 G. W. Bridge has no superhuman powers, but is trained in hand-to-hand combat, the use of firearms, and is a skilled strategist.
-As a high-ranking member of S.H.I.E.L.D. he has contacts all over the world and has access to advanced technology and classified information.
+As a high-ranking member of S.H.I.E.L.D., he has contacts worldwide and access to advanced technology and classified information.

 Other versions

-MC2

-In the MC2 continuity, G. W. Bridge has become the first African American President of the United States of that universe.
-He holds a close relationship to the Vision as a link with A-Next, a future generation of the Avengers.
+An alternate version of G. W. Bridge appears in the MC2 imprint.
+In a possible future, Bridge has become President of the United States.